Tips for Interviewing Well

 What Hiring Leaders in Construction Look For:

 Ownership Mentality: Construction firms value people who run their lane with minimal supervision.
-Share examples of when you’ve taken initiative.
+Share examples of when you’ve taken the initiative and how you own your space.
+Doesn't matter the role, for executive assistants and for principals, owning the space that you are entrusted with is vital.

 Commonly Asked Interview Questions: